The Top Cannabis Strains That Help Relieve Nausea

 Tinctures are one of the most shelf-stable cannabis products available on the market today.
 Many tinctures can be simply stored in a cool, dark environment within their original airtight containers without risk of degradation.
 Even when stored at room temperature and exposed to light, these products lose potency much slower than other products and can typically last several months without the storage environment being taken into consideration.

 It is recommended to store cannabis concentrates in a glass container with an airtight seal.
+If a glass container is not available, you can also use a silicone puck.
 When not in use, it is also recommended by many to store your concentrates in the refrigerator to preserve flavor, potency, and consistency.
 A study published in 2019 found that THC in concentrated forms was better preserved when stored in the freezer.
 If you are unable to keep concentrates refrigerated, the next best option is to keep them in a dark, cool environment in an airtight glass container.

 As you have learned, there are some dos and don’ts when it comes to storing flower and other cannabis products properly.
 Let’s recap.
 When it comes to flower, it is always recommended that whatever your cannabis storage medium is, that it is stored in a cool, dark environment.
 When it comes to the specific storage medium, glass containers with an airtight seal are highly recommended.